 - joins or leaves a careers service

-Tell the Tax Credit Office as soon as possible to make sure you get paid the right amount of tax credits.
+Tell HMRC as soon as possible to make sure you get paid the right amount of tax credit.

-Education must be full-time (at least an average of 12 hours a week supervised study and or course-related work experience) and can include:
+Education must be full-time (more than an average of 12 hours a week supervised study or course-related work experience) and can include:

-- A levels or similar, eg Pre-U, or the International Baccalaureate
+- A levels or similar, for example Pre-U, International Baccalaureate

 - Scottish Highers